Field theories of active particle systems and their entropy production: #1

-\seclabel{FT_about_diffusion} We repeat the above derivation treating both potential and drift perturbatively.
-Expanding about pure diffusion, the action \Eref{action_drift_diffusion_appendix} is split into two terms, $\action=\action_0+\action_\perturbative$ with
+\toasubsection{Entropy production from a perturbation theory about diffusion}\seclabel{FT_about_diffusion} We repeat the above derivation treating both potential and drift perturbatively.
+Expanding thus about pure diffusion, the action \Eref{action_drift_diffusion_appendix} is split into two terms, $\action=\action_0+\action_\perturbative$ with

 where the drift $\vecDrift$ now features as a shift of the force exerted by the potential $\extPot'$.
 The bare propagator from \Eref{action0_pure_diffusion} is $\Gw$ of \Eref{def_Gw} with $\vecDrift=0$,